 Estepona Beaches Guide Playa Punta de la Plata, Estepona

 In the eastern part of Estepona, Punta de la Plata is a long, narrow beach with a mix of stones and dark sand.
 Even though there’s a large urbanisation behind the beach, it’s relatively quiet and a great place to watch the many cyclists and runners enjoying the new boardwalk.
-Plata Beach Restaurante is a lovely place for lunch or dinner, or if you walk a little further, Wild Cafe is a very popular brunch and lunch spot, with lots of healthy and vegan options, too.
+Plata Beach Restaurante is a lovely place for lunch or dinner, or if you walk a little further, Casa Wild is a very popular brunch and lunch spot, with lots of healthy and vegan options, too.

 Length: 2.3km